AlonCang/Local/DarkestDark/Daily Report.md

 7. moving back to DarkestDark.
 Need to make the inventory there work properly...
 8. Ok.
 I think i got it.
 Now it prints what i want.
 9. Just need to remove the stuff that is no longer necessary, but ill wait for our meeting before i remove stuff.
-10. Im really happy, it took way more thinking and proding to figure out the simple answer.
-But i think iv got it.
+10. Im really happy, it took way more thinking and proding to figure out the simple answer Sunday 15/03/2020:

-Sunday 15/03/2020:
 -----------------------
 1. Working on FactorioMess project because im stuck on the main one.